David Chiu

 Hello world 9 of 10!

-7. It seems a bit odd that your executable file would be named a.out by default.
-To instruct the compiler to output the executable under a different name, you can use the -o <executable-name> flag:
+8. It seems a bit odd that your executable file would be named a.out by default.
+To instruct the compiler to output the executable under a different name, you can run gcc with the -o <executable-name> flag:

 1